jupyter-widgets/ipyleaflet/docs/source/api_reference/layers_control.rst

 Layers Control
 ==============

-The ``LayersControl`` allows one to display a selector on the top right of the map in order to select which tile layer to display on the map.
+The ``LayersControl`` allows one to display a layer selector on the map in order to select which layers to display on the map.

+Layers have a ``name`` attribute which is displayed in the selector and can be changed by the user.

 .. code::